KristofarStavrev/leagueofnobles-website/README.md

   - `pip install gunicorn`
   - In the project folder the following command is executed: `gunicorn -w 3 main:app` (gunicorn -w (2 x num_cores) + 1 main:app)
   - The number of cores on the machine can be checked with the command `nproc --all`

-After following the above steps the website should be now up and running
+  - After following the above steps the website should be now up and running

 6. (BONUS) Choosing a DNS provider of choines is necessary for obtaining a custom domain name

-**If a custom domain name is used the `server_name` in the nginx configuration file created in the above steps needs to be updated**
+  - **If a custom domain name is used the `server_name` in the nginx configuration file created in the above steps needs to be updated**

 7. (BONUS) For an SSL encryption it is recommended to use [Let's encrypt](https://letsencrypt.org/).
 Using the "Certbot" follow the steps for creating an SSL certificate

-## Known issue with using Gmail API for sending automatic emails
+## Known issue with using Gmail SMTP for sending automatic emails

 This issue can arise if the script has not accessed the Gmail API necessary for sending automatic emails for a prolonged period of time.
 It occurs in the following scenarios:
 - when signing up for the newsletter